Ecological Statistician

 We aim to appoint two candidates at a statistician band.
 The interviews for both posts will be conducted at the same time, and preference for either role will be discussed at interview stage.

-Potential applicants should direct specific questions about these positions to Dr Esther Jones ().
-Further information on the above posts, including how to apply, is available on the BioSS website athttp://www.bioss.ac.uk/vacancies
+Potential applicants are encouraged to contact Dr Esther Jones () to discuss these positions.
+Further information on the above posts, including how to apply, is available on the BioSS website athttp://www.bioss.ac.uk/vacancies.

 The application process involves creating an account and uploading personal details along with: